mdconaway/fastapi-cruddy-framework/README.md

 `lifecycle_after_delete` - Record with an ID, as returned from the database.
 This record no longer exists in the database.

-`lifecycle_before_get_one` - A primary key value that will be used to fetch the record from the database.
+`lifecycle_before_get_one` - A primary key value that will be used to fetch the record from the database, and a secondary where filter if one was used.

 `lifecycle_after_get_one` - Record with an ID, as returned from the database.